Oil dips as IMF lowers global growth outlook; eyes on U.S. hurricane

 Iran's crude exports fell further in the first week of October, according to tanker data and an industry source, as buyers sought alternatives ahead of U.S. sanctions that take effect on Nov.
 4.

-Industry and government data on U.S. crude inventories will be delayed by one day this week because of Monday's U.S. Columbus Day holiday.
+Industry and government data on U.S. crude inventories will be delayed by one day this week because of a public holiday on Monday.
 The American Petroleum Institute is due to release data on Wednesday, while the U.S. Energy Information Administration is due to publish on Thursday.

+"There seems to more positive supply chatter in the equation this week, and even although we know its maintenance season the markets are so long positioned that we could see an outsized move on a big build," Innes said.